2024 Minnetonka Chile Program

 Chile Cultural Journey

-Buffered between the majestic Andes mountains on the east and over 2500 miles of Pacific coastline on the west, the wild geography unique to the Republic of Chile will leave its visitors breathless.
+Nestled between the majestic Andes mountains to the east and over 2500 miles of Pacific coastline to the west, the wild geography unique to the Republic of Chile will leave its visitors breathless.
 The country famously hosts some of the most pristine natural settings in the planet- from the arid Atacama desert in the north to the rugged, glacial Patagonia in the south- but is also home to other vibrant urban environments as well.
-There is no shortage of rich cultural experiences in Valparaíso, the colorful cliffside hometown of Pablo Neruda; or in the dynamic metropolis of Santiago, Chile’s capital city home to over 7 million people; or when staying with host families in more off-the-beaten-path destinations like Concepción.
+There is no shortage of rich cultural experiences in Valparaíso, the colorful cliffside hometown of Pablo Neruda; or in the dynamic metropolis of Santiago, Chile’s vibrating capital city.
 Come see for yourself all that Chile has to offer!

 Program Highlights